Load Testing Blog

 Procedure

 We re-created our previous test platform: a stock Drupal installation on an Amazon Elastic Cloud m1.large instance with both the Alternative PHP Cache (APC) and Drupal’s built-in caching capabilities.
-In this test, however, instead of scaling the number of … Continue reading »
+In this test, however, instead of scaling the number of simultaneous users, we instead held the test at 400 … Continue reading »

 Optimizing Drupal: From Baseline Drupal to the Pantheon Drupal Platform